-Atka mackerel length distributions from the 2009 and preliminary 2010 fisheries by management area are shown in Figures 16.2 and 16.3, respectively.
-The modes at about 37-43 cm in the 2009 BSAI fishery length distributions represent the 2006 year class (Figure 16.4).
-The available 2010 fishery data are presented and should be considered preliminary (Figure 16.3).
-Preliminary data from the 2010 BSAI fisheries showed similar distributions to the 2009 distributions with modes at about 36-42 cm (Figure 16.3).
+Atka mackerel length distributions from the 2010 and 2011 fisheries by management area are shown in Figures 17.2 and 17.3, respectively.
+The modes at about 37-44 cm in the 2010 BSAI fishery length distributions represent the 2006 year class.
+The available 2011 fishery data are presented and should be considered preliminary.
+Preliminary data from the 2011 BSAI fisheries showed a smaller length distribution in the catches from area 542.
+This may be due to increased catches from Petrel Bank which have historically had smaller fish.

-16.2.6 Steller Sea Lions and Atka mackerel Fishery Interactions
+Steller Sea Lions and Atka mackerel Fishery Interactions

 Since 1979, the Atka mackerel fishery has occurred largely within areas designated in 1993 as Steller sea lion critical habitat (20 nm around rookeries and major haulouts).
 While total removals from critical habitat may be small in relation to estimates of total Atka mackerel biomass in the Aleutian region, fishery harvest rates in localized areas may have been high enough to affect prey availability of Steller sea lions (Section 12.2.2 of Lowe and Fritz 1997).
 The localized pattern of fishing for Atka mackerel apparently does not affect fishing success from one year to the next since local populations in the Aleutian Islands appear to be replenished by immigration and recruitment.
 However, this pattern could have created temporary reductions in the size and density of localized Atka mackerel populations which may have affected Steller sea lion foraging success during the time the fishery was operating and for a period of unknown duration after the fishery closed.
-As a consequence, the NPFMC passed regulations in 1998 and 2001 (described above in Section 16.2.3) to disperse fishing effort temporally and spatially as well as reduce effort within Steller sea lion critical habitat.
+As a consequence, the NPFMC passed regulations in 1998 and 2001 (described above) to disperse fishing effort temporally and spatially as well as reduce effort within Steller sea lion critical habitat.